William P. Hobby Centennial Professor Emeritus of Communication and Professor Emeritus of Women's and Gender Studies

 - historiographical issues in writing media histories

 Janet has served on various national committees including the National Film Preservation Board of the U.S. Library of Congress (1992-96) and the jury for the American Film Institute's Television Awards (2010, 2012).
 She is past president of the Society for Cinema and Media Studies (1991-93) and has served on the Executive Committees of the Cultural Studies Association (U.S.) (2005-09) and the Reception Studies Society (2005-present).
 At The University of Texas at Austin, she was Director of the Center for Women’s and Gender Studies (2001-04) and Chair of the University’s Faculty Council (2009-10).
+She was given the 2025 Distinguished Career Achievement Award by the Society for Cinema and Media Studies.

 Author and editor of twelve books and over 80 essays, her book publications include: